-Nominations for the sixth annual Ocean Awards are now open.
 The Ocean Awards recognise individuals, community groups, organisations and businesses that have made significant contributions to the health of the marine environment, to the sustainable management of marine resources, or to public engagement with the oceans and seas during the qualifying period.

 Awards are made in seven categories:

 This award recognises the individual or (grassroots / community-based / local) group that has had the most positive impact on the marine environment within their local community this year.
 The winner will be a recognised leader on marine conservation issues within their community.
 Special attention will be paid to those working in an unfavourable environment or circumstances.

 Criteria: Nominees for this award must have a) initiated a promising effort for the benefit of the ocean within their community, or b) significantly improved, advanced, or revived an existing effort towards new achievements.

 This award recognises the individual or research team that has made an original scientific contribution about the ocean this year.